fedesan/terraform-aws-wafv2-cloudflare/README.md

 # wafv2_terraform

-Its create two webacl using wafv2 in AWS to allow Cloudflare IPs only.
+Its create two webacl and all dependency using AWS Wafv2 to allow Cloudflare IPs only.